JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

   having access to iOS-specific dependencies like Foundation when sharing code across all iOS targets.
 * Some libraries aren't available for some platforms.
 Specifically, native libraries are only available for source sets that compile to Kotlin/Native.
 Intermediate source set will solve this issue.
-* The Kotlin toolchain ensures that each source set has access only to the API that is available for all targets to which this source set compiles.
-This prevents cases like using Windows-specific API and then compiling it to macOS, getting linkage errors or even undefined behavior at runtime.

 There are 3 ways to create a target hierarchy: